staff0rd/prependify/README.md

 # prependify

-*Prepend your Browserify generated bundle-file with any given text.*
+> Prepend your Browserify generated bundle with any given text.

 ## Install